Pogromca-SCP/RandMadDocs/README.md

 The server has built-in Lua support which allows server hosts to change game behaviour at runtime using their own scripts.
 Currently supported Lua version: `5.4.0`.

 ### lib.lua
-`lib.lua` file is loaded/executed each time the server opens a new map which makes it a good place to bind events and initialize variables.
+`lib.lua` file is loaded/executed when the server is created which makes it a good place to bind events and initialize variables.

 ### Functions
 The game provides many global functions that can be used to change game's behaviour.
 Every global Lua function that is loaded can be also used as a command.
 This includes predefined functions as well as the custom ones.
 Keep in mind that certain functions may do nothing if the provided arguments are incorrect or Lua can't access game elements for some reasons.
 [Click here to learn more about available functions](RandoLua/Functions.md).